-The English translation of Lectio Divina is holy reading or sacred reading.
+The English translation of Lectio Divina is "holy reading" or "sacred reading."
 When you participate in the practice of Lectio Divina, you have the opportunity to deeply reflect and meditate on a particular passage from scripture and to hopefully come to a new understanding of the passage and a renewed connection with God.
-The passage will be read aloud three times, each time by a different person, and each time with a different focus.
-After each reading, you will be given a period of silence to reflect on the scripture passage.
-After the silent meditation time, you will be asked to share our thoughts and reflections based on the prompts given to you by the group leader before each reading.
+The passage should be read aloud three or four times.